max-mapper/art-of-node/readme.md

   - Write IRC chat bots
   - Create [walking biped robots](http://www.youtube.com/watch?v=jf-cEB3U2UQ)

 Like any good tool, node is best suited for a certain set of use cases.
-For example: Rails, the popular web framework, is great for modeling complex business logic and for the rapid prototyping of database-driven web applications.
+For example: Rails, the popular web framework, is great for modeling complex [business logic](http://en.wikipedia.org/wiki/Business_logic), e.g. using code to represent real life business objects like accounts, loan, itineraries, and inventories.
 While it is technically possible to do the same type of thing using node, there would be definite drawbacks since node is designed for solving I/O problems and it doesn't know much about 'business logic'.
+Each tool focuses on different problems.
 Hopefully this guide will help you gain an intuitive understanding of the strengths of node so that you know when it can be useful to you.

+There are a number of web frameworks built on top of node (framework meaning a bundle of solutions that attempts to address some high level problem like modeling business logic).
+Frameworks can be useful in certain situations but this guide will instead focus on simpler, more universal concepts.

 ## Core modules